Plaça d'Espanya, Barcelona: History

 The square was built on a site that had been previously used for public hangings, until the creation of the now demolished Ciutadella fortress in 1715, where the gallows were moved.
 It was designed in 1915 and built in 1929 so that it could be ready to host the 1929 Universal Exposition.
 The square has been in public use since then.
+The square was used extensively during the Spanish transition to democracy.

 Transport

 Plaça d'Espanya is also a major transport hub that serves most parts of the Metropolitan Area of Barcelona.